Joonhwi Kim

 Pasadena, CA 91125, USA

-• Spinning Black Holes in 4d:
+• Spinning Black Holes:

 • Newman-Janis algorithm promoted to a rigorous derivation [8]

-• Kerr effective action
+• Kerr effective action, all orders

 • Compton amplitudes via (curved) massive twistor theory